Morgenrote-Team/Morgenroete-Beta/0_Changelog.md

 Prestige goods:
 - Steinway for Steinway.

+Compatibility:
+- Added limited support for the Expanded Topbar Framework.
+This will be expanded on in the future.

 Fixes:
 - Fixed an issue with Portugal being a Minor power and preventing the opium crisis event for the UK, because it imported too much opium for its opium mobilization and Qing breaking its treaty with it.
 - Albert Speer is no longer forced to work before being born as a punishment for his sins.